Technopol

 Technopol is the second tallest building in Petržalka (one of the Bratislava districts) and one of the tallest buildings in Bratislava.

-It consists of two buildings 90 m height and is located in the Kutlíkova street, 17, surrounding Chorvátske rameno in front of John Paul II.
-Square and The Holy family church.
+It consists of two buildings 90 m height and it is located on Kutlíkova street, 17, near Chorvátske rameno in front of John Paul II Square and The Holy Family Church.

 Technopol serves as a headquarters of several companies, such as Technopol, a.s. and also Petržalka self-government office.

 Construction

 The building was constructed in 1984 and serves predominantly for office spaces.

 Vicinity

 In south front of the building there is a small park and the central square in the middle of which there is a so-called singing fountain.
 The fountain is in operation in certain days and has special light effects and a music accompaniment.